Nutrition should be individualized to each unique case. This is particularly important for PCOS.

 Data shows that circulating AGES increases the expression of pro-inflammatory receptors on the ovaries, which can influence egg development and fertilization.
 It has also been shown to impact the chromosomal composition within the ovaries.

-Dietary ages have been shown to influence insulin levels, inflammation, hormonal and metabolic parameters.
+Dietary ages have been shown to influence insulin levels, inflammation, and hormonal and metabolic parameters.
 Low intake of AGES has been shown to improve metabolic and hormonal profiles and lower oxidative stress biomarkers.

 If there is one thing all PCOS patients should limit or avoid in general, it’s processed foods.